osmandapp/docs/content/osmand/widgets/quick-action.md

 ![Quick action edit action](/assets/images/widgets/quick_action_edit_action.png)

 When you select the action you should assign a name.
 By default, it will be named as a chosen category but you can rename it.
-Another way to rename is to click on the Quick action widget then with a long tap select the needed item and will appear editing menu.
+Another way to rename is to click on the Quick action widget then with a long tap select the needed item and rename in editing menu that will appear .

 Сhange the order of items in a list: